deroproject/documentation/WhitePaper.md

 ## DERO KEY FEATURES

 - **CryptoNote privacy:** CryptoNote currencies use a distributed public ledger that records all balances and transactions of its in-built currency like Bitcoin.
 Unlike Bitcoin, CryptoNote’s transactions cannot be followed through the blockchain in a way that reveals who sent or received coins.
 Dero utilizes all aspects of the CryptoNote protocol’s privacy features in its new blockchain technology to protect the identities of all parties involved in a transaction.
 - **Smart contracts:** A smart contract is a digital self-executing contract that is capable of enforcing the terms laid out by all participants in the contract.
-The goal of smart contracts is to significantly increase contract security while simultaneously reducing costs associated with traditional contracts.
+One of the goals of a smart contract is to significantly increase contract security while simultaneously reducing costs associated with traditional contracts.
 - **Atomic swaps:** Atomic swaps make the exchange of one cryptocurrency for another possible without the need for a trusted third-party.
 To prevent one party from failing to send their coins, atomic swaps use something called hash time-locked contacts (HTLCs) to enable a trustless trading system.
 - **Mobile and offline wallets:** As with any currency, multiple forms of storage and varying degrees of financial availability are required.
 Dero is bringing a complete spectrum of wallet storage options to users by providing solutions that range from mobile wallets on mobile devices to offline 2FA (Two Factor Authentication) biometric identification protected hardware wallets.
 - **Lightweight wallet:** Instead of downloading the entire blockchain, a lightweight wallet connects to randomly selected decentralized nodes to utilize the data stored there.
 This dramatically reduces the amount of data required to transact on the network while maintaining the security of your private keys on your device, not the node the device is connected to.